 Often children don’t register their hunger, so you need to watch for the telltale signs that you know better than anyone else.
 Things like:

-Preemptively offer fruit, dried fruit, oat bars, sandwiches, breadsticks, granola, or whatever works best for your little human and all will be happier for it.
+Preemptively offer fruit, dried fruit, oat bars, sandwiches, breadsticks, granola, or whatever works best for your little human and all will be happier.

 #7) Try to Fly at Night